cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 - Does embroidery as it is an "appropriate hobby for a lady"
 	- She's really good with the needle {given time to learn, she can pick up the basics of medical care/herbalism}
 		- {mechanically, let her unlock the *Healer* feat + the ability to make *Healer Kits*}
-			- Not good enough to do it in combat
+			- Not good enough to do it during combat though

 ## What They Want
 - She wants the characters to bury her father